weijielyu/FaceLift/README.md

 > *FaceLift* transforms a single facial image into a high-fidelity 3D Gaussian head representation, and it generalizes remarkably well to real-world human images.

-This is a self-reimplementation version of *FaceLift*.
+This is a self-reimplementation of *FaceLift*.
 Codes will be released soon.

 ## Citation